-^{} Silver was, during this reign, at 37 shillings and sixpence a pound, which makes Henry's treasure above 2,750,000 pounds sterling.
-Besides, many commodities have become thrice as dear by the increase of gold and filver in Europe.
-And what is a circumstance of still greater weight, all other states were then very poor, in comparison of what they are at present: These circumstances make Henry's treasure appear very great; and may lead us to conceive the oppressions of his governthe throne.
-By his perpetual attention to depress the partizans of the York Chap.
-III. family, he had more closely united them into one party, and encreased their defire of shaking off that yoke, under which they had so long laboured, and of taking every advantage, which his oppressive government should give his enemies against him.
-And as he possessed no independent force like Ferdinand, and governed a kingdom more turbulent and unruly, which he himself, by his narrow politics, had confirmed in factious prejudices; he apprehended that his fituation would prove in the iffue still more precarious.
+^{} Silver was during this reign at 37 shillings and fix pence a pound, which makes Henry's treasure above 2,750,000 pounds sterling.
+Besides, many commodities became twice as dear by the encrease of gold and filver in Europe.
+And what is a circumftance of still greater weight, all other states were then very poor, in comparison of what they are at present: These circumstances make Henry's treasure appear very great; and may lead us to conceive the oppressions of his government.

+the throne.
+By his perpetual attention to depress the partizans of the York family, he had more closely united them into one party, and encreased their defire of shaking off that yoke, under which they had so long laboured, and of taking every advantage, which his oppressive government would give his enemies against him.
+And as he possessed an independent force like Ferdinand, and governed a kingdom more turbulent and unruly, which he himself, by his narrow politics, had confirmed in factious prejudices; he apprehended that his fituation would prove in the iffue still more precarious.

-Nothing could turn out more contrary to the King's inclinations than the transactions in Spain.
+Nothing could turn out more contrary to the King's inclination than the transactions in Spain.
 Ferdinand had become very unpopular in Castile, chiefly by reason of his former exactions and impositions; and the states of the kingdom discovered an evident resolution of preferring the title of Philip and Joan.
-In order to take advantage of these favourable dispositions, the archduke, now King of Castile, attended by his confort, embarked for Spain during the winter season: and meeting with a violent tempest in the channel, was obliged so take shelter in the harbour of Weymouth.
-Sir John Trenchard, a gentleman of authority Arrival of in the county of Dorset, hearing of a sleet upon the coast, had assembled some the Kan forces; and being joined by Sir John Cary, who was also at the head of an armed body, he came to that town.
+In order to take advantage of these favourable dispositions, the archduke, now King of Castile, attended with his confort, embarked for Spain during the winter season; and meeting with a violent tempest in the channel, was obliged to take shelter in the harbour of Weymouth.
+Sir John Trenchard, a gentleman of authority A rival of the in the county of Dorfet, hearing of a fleet upon the coast, had affembled some King of Casforces; and being joined by Sir John Cary, who was also at the head of an tile. armed body, he came to that town.
 Finding, that Philip, in order to relieve his fickness and fatigue, was already come ashore, he invited him to his house; and immediately dispatched an express to inform the court of this important incident.
-The King fent in all hafte the earl of Arundel to compliment the archduke on his arrival in England, and to inform him, that he intended to pay him a visit in person, and to give him a suitable reception in his kingdom.
-Philip knew, that he could not now depart without the King's confent; and therefore, for the fake of dispatch, he resolved to anticipate his visit, and to have an interview with him at Windfor.
-Henry received him with all the magnificence possible, and with all the feeming cordiality; but he refolved, notwithstanding, to extract some advantage from this involuntary visit, payed him by his royal guest.
+The King fent in all hafte the earl of Arundel to congratulate the archduke on his arrival in England, and to inform him, that he intended to pay him a visit in person, and give him a suitable reception in his kingdom.
+Philip knew, that he could not now depart without the King's confent; and therefore, for the fake of dispatch, he resolved to anticipate his visit, and to have an interview with him at Windsor.
+Henry received him with all the magnificence possible, and with all the feeming cordiality; but he refolved, notwithstanding, to extract fome advantage from this involuntary visit, payed him by his royal guest.